Content

 Folate, or vitamin B9, helps with DNA synthesis, supports red blood cell production, promotes a healthy appetite and assists with tissue growth — among various other bodily processes.

-The Office of Dietary Supplements recommends guys 14 and older get 400 micrograms of folate a day.
+The Office of Dietary Supplements recommends guys 14 and older get 400 mcg of folate a day.

 Vitamin B12 plays a key role in protein metabolism.
-It also helps produce red blood cells and maintain your central nervous system.
+It also helps produce red blood cells and maintains your central nervous system — particularly brain functions such as memory and attention.

-The Office of Dietary Supplements recommends adults get 2.4 micrograms of vitamin B12 a day.
+The Office of Dietary Supplements recommends men get 2.4 mcg of vitamin B12 a day.

 Most people get enough vitamin B12 from the foods they eat.
 However, some lack a protein called intrinsic factor (IF) needed to absorb the nutrient from food.

-Nutritional deficiencies, like a lack of B vitamins, can lead to health issues.
-For example, not getting enough vitamin B6 or B12 could cause anemia — a condition where there aren’t enough red blood cells to transport oxygen around your body.
+Given the multitasking responsibilities of B vitamins, it’s no wonder that vitamin B deficiencies (as well as deficiencies in other key nutrients) can lead to some serious health issues.
+For example, not getting enough vitamin B6 or B12 could cause anemia — a condition in which there aren’t enough red blood cells to transport oxygen around your body.

 A healthcare professional might recommend taking vitamin B complex supplements if: